During the cooler months, many people spend a lot of time in close quarters with friends and family sharing memories, hugs, kisses – and germs.

 Even with all these precautions, the odds are someone in your family, office, or circle of friends is going to get sick.
 So have a batch of homemade chicken soup in the freezer and stock up on cold remedies, from cough syrup to lozenges.
 Usually, recovery from a cold or flu happens in a week to 10 days.
 The best way to support the recovery process is to stay home, get lots of rest and drink plenty of fluids.

-Check out Amway.com for several products that can help support your immunity, including Nutrilite™ Twist Tube 2GO™ – Immunity Health, Nutrilite™ Immunity Echinacea and Nutrilite™ Vitamin C Extended Release.*
+Check out the websites for Amway US or Amway Canada for several products that can help support your immunity, including Nutrilite™ Twist Tube 2GO™ – Immunity Health, Nutrilite™ Immunity Echinacea and Nutrilite™ Vitamin C Extended Release.†